 The vendor is responsible for submitting a correct and accurate bid to the Purchasing Division by the specified bid opening time and date.
-All bids must be clocked in no later than the scheduled bid opening time and date.
+All bids must be clocked in no later than the scheduled bid opening time and date to be considered.
 If presenting the bid in person, the vendor must submit its bid to the receptionist immediately upon arrival.
 Any bid that has been received by the Purchasing Division staff is considered to be in the possession of the Purchasing Division and will not be returned for any reason.
+Bids that are not received by the Purchasing Division by the bid opening time and date will be stamped as "Bid Received Late," maintained in the official file and posted online upon receipt with the other bids.